 No longer will we have to deal with the competing interests of large online groups of several hundred people.
 No longer will we have to filter through annoying self-promotion that has become a feature of similar groups.
 No longer will we feel lost and alone as we navigate psychedelics and the integration process.

 We wanted a closed circle of peers, a safe container of support, and a space to share ideas, concerns, and experiences.
 We wanted a group to hold us accountable as we integrate the nuggets of profound insight discovered during psychedelic experiences.
 And we wanted to make this offering available to you.
-All you have to do is book a discovery call with one of our psychedelic coaches to get started.
+All you have to do is book a discovery call with one of our psychedelic facilitators to get started.

 Find the Others

 Even if you’ve spent the past several years in the “psychedelic closet,” take comfort in the fact that there are many other people out there with similar experiences, values, and goals.
 Know that connecting with a community, whether in a group, a one-on-one session, or a women’s or men’s group, can provide the key to your long-term growth and your beneficial and blossoming relationship with psychedelics.

 Like with most things in life, we may get to where we want to go on our own, but it’s so much better when doing so with other people.
 As the infamous Timothy Leary once proclaimed, “Nobody comes into your life by mere coincidence.
 Trust your instincts.
 Do the unexpected.
 Find the others…”